 Cub Scouts and Boy Scouts often go door to door in their neighborhoods to sell popcorn, but they can also be found selling outside of the local grocery store or after mass at their home churches.
 Selling popcorn is a great way to teach entrepreneurial skills to youth, and while the fundraiser is intended to raise money for scouting activities, many scouts take pride in collecting military donations because they truly enjoy taking the opportunity to help others.

 When a military donation is made, 100% of the donation is tax deductible to the donor and they receive no product of their own.
 Instead, 75% of the donation goes to local scouting and 25% of the donation is applied to product that will be donated to the military.
 When the fundraiser is complete, select products are sent to military members, their families, and Veterans organizations.

 Boy Scouts of America has partnered with Soldier’s Angels to distribute popcorn to the military.
-In 2018, Trails End and the Boy Scouts of America helped raise over $5 million worth of popcorn that was distributed to VA Hospitals, National Guard units, and military bases across the country and overseas.
-In Orange County, California alone, nearly $60,000 was raised for military donations.
-Scouts presented over $18,000 worth of popcorn to the troops at Camp Pendleton, and nearly $40,000 will be shipped overseas.
+To date, Trails End and the Boy Scouts of America have helped raise over $5 million worth of popcorn that was distributed to VA Hospitals, National Guard units, and military bases across the country and overseas.
+In Orange County, California alone, nearly $60,000 was raised for military donations in a single year.
+Scouts presented over $18,000 worth of popcorn to the troops at Camp Pendleton, and nearly $40,000 shipped overseas.

 Girl Scout Cookies

 Every year at the end of January, Girl Scouts kick off cookie season.
 Young entrepreneurs head out to sell sweet treats to earn money for their troops to go towards scouting activities and programs.
 In addition to cookies, the girls offer buyers the option of purchasing a cookie share.
 Cookie Shares are donations that are tallied at the end of the fundraiser and those funds go towards distributing boxes of Girl Scout Cookies to local food pantries and military organizations.